MJvRijn/drone-learning/LOGBOOK.md

 ### Learning
 After returning home I have quickly been able to install CUDA and cuDNN on my windows machine, with a 4GB GTX970.
 I am able to run the training at 80% max video memory (3.2GB), but this is still not enough for training at 84x84x4.
 After some testing I have found I can train at 56x56x4 (680 examples/s).

+## 22-05-2017 (Monday, week 8)
+### General
+Meeting with supervisor.
+We discussed the technical issues surrounding video memory.
+To train the convolutional neural network I would need an account on the Titan X machine.
+We also noted that a lot of time has been spent solving technical issues and not much time has been spent on deep learning.

+Objectives:
+* Use a feed-forward network to finish the simulator interaction
+* Collect a lot of training examples using the reduces action space
+* Investigate Titan X machine

+## 24-05-2017 (Wednesday, week 8)
+### Learning
+Successfully set up tensorflow on the Titan X machine and trained the CNN.
+Using the settings from Mnih's paper requires about 9GB of video memory.

+## 25-05-2017 (Thursday, week 8)
+### Learning
+To implement the feed-forward neural network I though it would be possible to remove the convolution layers from the convolutional network and replace them with fully connected ones.
+Unfortunately this results in vague InvalidArgumentErrors, even if the input data is the same shape as the output data.

+## 26-05-2017 (Friday, week 8)
+### Learning
+To be able to continue on this weeks objectives despite not being able to easily implement the feed-forward network.
+I decided to use the convolutional network, and perform the training on the server.
+This required some server communication and data transfer to be set up, but this (thankfully) did not present too many problems.

+## 26-05-2017 (Saturday, week 8)
+### Learning
+Today I modified the training code to save a model.
+To my surprise the model is over 2.6GB!
+This makes the transfer of the model I had envisioned for the dagger algorithm rather problematic.
+To classify an image, the model needs to be loaded into the video memory, requiring almost as much data as for training.
+This means the convolutional network cannot be run on the same system as the simulator, which is potentially a huge problem.
+The feedforward network is meant for testing, and is unlikely to produce satisfactory results.
+The only way around this in tensorflow seems to be to run the classification on the Titan X machine.

+For the time being this means that a working feed-forward network is needed to continue.
+I will discuss these problems with my supervisor.